npakr/AI_4_All/README.md

 Every two months or replace one month with this : during the learning stages, groups should have a group session where they try and recall material and concepts through problems created in discussion with the sponsor teacher or other members in order to test knowledge.
 During project stages: groups should come up with a powerpoint or presentation that displays the progress to the club

-Every three months: (If sponsor is Ms.Frew) Ms.Frew teaching session or advising time, what members could focus on and learn.
-(These sessions could be learning sessions too if possible)
+[//]: # "Every three months: (If sponsor is Ms.Frew) Ms.Frew teaching session or advising time, what members could focus on and learn.
+(These sessions could be learning sessions too if possible)"

 Goal by the end of the year is to create a group of students that are able to create AI apps and use them at school and in real world spaces.